 Keep Doing the Work

 Earlier in this blog, I said that being uninspired bred static-ness or inactivity.
 Even in my season of being uninspired, how do I remain active?
 I think the answer is to just do it.
 Being uninspired is not an excuse to be unfaithful.
-Whether it’s capturing my family memories, doing work for clients, or working in the ministry, I need to learn how to still give 100%.
+Whether it’s capturing my family memories, doing work for clients with the help of the best wordpress hosting company to develop my business, or working in the ministry, I need to learn how to still give 100%.

 Writing this blog was my first step in being faithful to God’s work.
 I believe that God has called me to document this season of my life and I’m excited to see where He is leading me as I try to remain faithful.
 I have faith that God honors my tiny little steps of faithfulness and that He will bring inspiration to my work as I align myself with the good works that He has laid out for me.